 1522 South Congress, Austin, TX, allensboots.com

 If you’re wanting to shop local boutiques, South Congress is the spot to go.
 Uncommon Objects, Allens Boots, and Tesoro’s are all located on this strip.
-Uncommon Objects is a antique and vintage shop that is filled with relics.
+Uncommon Objects is an antique and vintage shop that is filled with relics.
 You can easily spend hours here!

 Skeleton bride & groom candles from Mexico?
 Check.
 Handpainted blown glass lingerie ornament from China?
 Check.
 Vintage bowls from Morocco?
 Check.
 Tesoro’s on South Congress has items from all over the world.

 1500 S Congress Ave, tesoros.com